-For more than 40 years, the 26th Marine Expeditionary Unit (MEU) has provided combatant commanders throughout the Mediterranean, Africa, Middle East and Southeast Asia regions a potent, highly adaptive, rapid reaction force capable of conducting multiple and concurrent missions in support of the full range of military operations.
-Since its establishment in the late 1960s, the MEU has conducted several deployments and participated in numerous contingency operations and training exercises.
+For more than 50 years, the 26th Marine Expeditionary Unit (MEU) has provided combatant commanders throughout the Mediterranean, Africa, Middle East and Southeast Asia region a forward presence, highly adaptive, crisis response Marine Air-Ground Task Force (MAGTF) capable of operations across the spectrum of conflict.
+Since its birth, the 26th Marine Expeditionary Unit has has conducted various deployments and participated in numerous contingency operations and training exercises alongside allies and partners.

 1985 -- Rotation cycle of three MAUs on the East Coast is initiated.

-1985 -- 26th MAU becomes first unit to undergo "Special Operations Capable" training and earn the MEU(SOC) qualification.
+1985 -- The 26th MAU becomes first unit to undergo "Special Operations Capable" training and earn the MEU(SOC) qualification.

-1985 -- 26th MAU becomes first unit to have AV8-B Harriers attached.
+1985 -- The 26th MAU becomes first unit to have AV8-B Harriers attached.

-1994 -- 26th MEU participates in ceremonies marking the 50th Anniversary of the D-Day invasion of Normandy, France.
+1994 -- The 26th MEU participates in ceremonies marking the 50th Anniversary of the D-Day invasion of Normandy, France.

-1996 -- 26th MEU becomes the first MEU to deploy with the Joint Task Force Enabler communications package.
+1996 -- The 26th MEU becomes the first MEU to deploy with the Joint Task Force Enabler communications package.

-1998 -- 26th MEU serves as the Headquarters for the Strategic Reserve Force during Exercise Dynamic Response in Bosnia.
+1998 -- The 26th MEU serves as the Headquarters for the Strategic Reserve Force (SRF) during Exercise Dynamic Response in Bosnia.
 The SRF is a multinational force made up of forces from the Netherlands, Spain, Italy, Romania, Poland and the United States.

 September 2000 -- The 26th MEU conducted Adriatic presence operations during the election crisis in the Federal Republic of Yugoslavia.
 The MEU also participated in exercises Atlas Hinge in Tunisia and Croatian Phibex 2000, the first ever bi-lateral exercise between the Marine Corps and the Croatian Armed Forces.